Gulf Oil: 1901–1982

 Output from Spindletop peaked at around 100000 oilbbl/d just after it was discovered and then started to decline.
 Later discoveries made 1927 the peak year of Spindletop production, but Spindletop's early decline forced Gulf to seek alternative sources of supply to sustain its substantial investment in refining capacity.
 This was achieved by constructing the 400-mile (640 km) Glenn Pool pipeline connecting oilfields in Oklahoma with Gulf's refinery at Port Arthur.
+(Note: Work on the $5 million, 415 mile 8-inch line began February 13, 1907 and lasted till August 13, 1907.
+The pipe line was the first to connect Oklahoma oil field to the Gulf coast.)
 The pipeline opened in September 1907.
 Gulf later built a network of pipelines and refineries in the eastern and southern United States, requiring heavy capital investment.
 Thus, Gulf Oil provided Mellon Bank with a secure vehicle for investing in the oil sector.